Got questions? Get in touch.

 On the other hand, if you are a European Union citizen that is paying a visit to Italy, take advantage of the reciprocal healthcare agreements.
 Before you arrive, you are required to apply for form E111, (the certificate of entitlement to treatment), at least three weeks prior to travelling.
 However, if you are visiting Italy and you are not a European Union citizen, you are required to have private insurance cover.
 Upon arrival, you have eight days to visit the local police station and present a health policy that is only valid within the duration of your stay.

 If you are in need of prescription medicines and other drugs, your family doctor will issue you a prescription that you can present to the pharmacy.
 Most pharmacies in Italy are small, family-run establishments and they only deal with medically related items.
-However, if you have state health cover, you will qualify for subsidized rates that reduce the cost of your medicines; otherwise you are required to pay in full.
+However, if you have state health cover, you will qualify for subsidised rates that reduce the cost of your medicines; otherwise you are required to pay in full.
 If you are taking a prescription drug on a regular basis, it may be worthwhile to find out the medicines’ generic name as brands normally vary from one country to another.

 Italians and expatriates prefer to take private health insurance cover over and above the basic state cover.
 With private insurance, you can freely choose your own doctor and specialist and be treated at private hospitals, thus avoiding those long queues to get an appointment for a medical specialist.
 Private hospitals in Italy have excellent accommodations, some which are comparable to five-star hotels.
 Although the comfort and the quality of service from private hospitals are superior, the medical care is likely to be similar to that of public hospitals.
 It should also be noted that private hospital treatments in Italy are very expensive.